earthai-tech/pycsamt/paper.md

 and decays with increasing frequency.
 The fields from discharges and thunderstorms propagate in the earth’s ionosphere cavity [@GoldsteinandStrangway1975] and become the main natural signals at frequencies above 1 Hz.
-Indeed, the amplitude of man-made noise (human activities, existence of factories near the survey sites, power lines,etc) increases considerably and can dominate the natural source fields at higher frequencies [@Bastaniet al2011].
+Indeed, the amplitude of man-made noise (human activities, existence of factories near the survey sites, power lines,etc) increases considerably and can dominate the natural source fields at higher frequencies [@Bastanietal2011].
 As a result, the raised noise degrades the quality of standard NSAMT data.
 Therefore, the NSAMT signal at a frequency range above 1 kHz is unpredictable and may not be utilized for regular MT measurements [@SmithandJenkins1998; @Vozoff1991].
 Most notably, the NSAMT dead-band is between approximately 1 kHz and